 HI: नाक [naak] – RO: nas – EN meaning: nose (subst)

-HI: ख़बर [khabar] – RO: habar – EN meaning: news, knowledge, information (subst) – note that in Romanian the word is only used with the phrasal verb “a nu avea habar”, meaning: to not know anything, to have no idea about something.
+HI: ख़बर [khabar] – RO: habar – EN meaning: news, knowledge, information (subst) – note that in Romanian the word is only used in the phrasal verb “a nu avea habar“, meaning: to not know anything, to have no clue.